DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Eternity
 "Time halts at your command, freezing the battlefield in an eternal moment of stillness."
 - View the top 5 cards of your Combat deck.
-- Enemies skip their next turn.
+- Enemies do not perform Intention actions this turn.
 - Exhaust.

 Cost: